ronilborah/TedEx-ToDo-List/README.md

 # Todo Application

 A modern, feature-rich Todo application built with Next.js, featuring TypeScript and Tailwind CSS.
-All data is persisted locally in the browser using localStorage.
+All data is persisted using the backend API (or localStorage if backend is not available).

 ## 🚀 Features